Distributional Random Forests: Heterogeneity Adjustment and Multivariate Distributional Regression: Method

 It is important to point out that using the induced weighting function for locally weighted estimation is different than the approach of averaging the noisy estimates obtained per tree \citep{wager2018estimation}, originally used in standard Random Forests \citep{breiman2001random}.
 Even though the two approaches are equivalent for conditional mean estimation, the former approach is often much more efficient for more complex targets \citep{athey2019generalized}, since the number of data points in a single leaf is very small, leading to large variance of the estimates.

 For the univariate response, the idea of using the induced weights for estimating targets different than the original target of conditional mean considered in \citet{breiman2001random} dates back to Quantile Regression Forests (QRF) \citep{meinshausen2006quantile}, where a lot of emphasis is put on the quantile estimation, as the number of interesting targets is quite limited in the univariate setting.
 In the multivariate case, on the other hand, many interesting quantities such as, for example, conditional quantiles, conditional correlations or various conditional probability statements can easily be directly estimated from the weights.

 By using the weights as an input for some other method, we can accomplish some more complicated objectives, such as conditional independence testing, causal effect estimation, semiparametric learning, time series prediction or tail-index estimation in extreme value analysis.
 As an example, suppose that our data $\bold{Y}$ come from a certain parametric model, where the parameter $\theta$ is not constant, but depends on $\bold{X}$ instead, i.e. $\bold{Y}\mid\bold{\mathbf{X}=\mathbf{x}} \sim f(\theta(\bold{x}), \cdot)$, see also \citet{zeileis2008model}.
 One can then estimate the parameter $\theta(\bold{x})$ by using weighted maximum likelihood estimation: Another example is heterogeneous regression, where we are interested in the regression fit of an outcome $Y \in \R$ on certain predicting variables $\bold{W}\in \R^s$ conditionally on some event $\{\bold{X} = \bold{x}\}$.
-This can be achieved by weighted regression of $Y$ on $\bold{W}$, where the weight $w_\bold{x}(\bold{x}_i)$ assigned to each data point $(\bold{w}_i, y_i)$ is obtained from DRF with the multivariate response $(Y, \bold{W}) \in \R^{s+1}$ and predictors $\bold{X} \in \R^p$, for an illustration see Section \ref{sec: causality}.
+This can be achieved by weighted regression of $Y$ on $\bold{W}$, where the weights $w_\bold{x}(\bold{x}_i)$ assigned to each data point $(\bold{w}_i, y_i)$ are obtained from DRF with the multivariate response $(Y, \bold{W}) \in \R^{s+1}$ and predictors $\bold{X} \in \R^p$, for an illustration see Section \ref{sec: causality}.